Please select a page for the Contact Slideout in Theme Options > Header Options

 Experimental Science (YAP C)

 Designed to get a true “reaction” from participants as they explore the fun-damental elements of Physics and Chemistry, this class is programmed full of exciting laboratories and interactive demonstrations led by two of the most notable teaching professors at TAMU.
 Viral TikTok sensation Dr. Tatiana Erukhimova (@tamuphysastr) will magnetically attract students to the Physics domain through hands-on exploration of both cutting-edge and fundamental concepts related to motion, matter, and cryogenics.
 Dr. Jim Pennington (TAMU Chemistry Road show) will engage participants in explosive activities related to chromatography, color, and alchemy.
-In addition, this class will feature components from the modern world of Biotechnology as students learn how to read and manipulate genetic code in an A&M laboratory funded by the National Science Foundation.
 This class will highlight all of the scientific aspects that “matter” and serve as a “catalyst” for anyone interested in a career in scientific research through direct “interface” with the concepts that form the “base” of these two fields.

 Mechanical Engineering (YAP C)